 The syntax of obligation policies is shown in figure 6.
 Note the required event specification following the on keyword.
-The target element is optional as obligation actions may be internal to the subject, whereas authorisation actions always relate to a target object.
+The target element is optional as obligation actions may be internal to the subject or on a target, (whereas authorisation actions always relate to a target object).
 If actions are to be invoked on a target, then they must be preceded by a prefix indicating the target set.
-Concurrency operators specifying whether actions should be executed sequentially or in parallel are used to separate the actions in an obligation policy.
+Concurrency operators specifying that actions should be executed sequentially or in parallel can separate the actions in an obligation policy.
 The optional catch-clause specifies an exception that is executed if the actions fail to execute for some reason.